Getting in the Heads of Data Center Tenants

 Another recent shift, according to Berry, is tenants expecting that data center landlords or operators will negotiate tax incentives on their behalf.

-“Historically, providers have not been directly involved in this process, but now users are seeking their assistance to secure these incentives upfront,” Berry said, noting tenants are seeking more comprehensive solutions from providers.
+“Historically, providers have not been directly involved in this process, but now users are seeking their assistance to secure these incentives upfront,” Berry noted, pointing out that tenants are seeking more comprehensive solutions from providers.

 In addition to preserving their bottom line, more data center tenants are focusing on improved energy efficiency and furthering their ESG initiatives.

-“Tenants are now prioritizing data centers that leverage renewable energy sources such as solar and wind to reduce their carbon footprint,” Joseph Jemal, director of capital markets, KSR, told CPE.
+“Tenants are now prioritizing data centers that leverage renewable energy sources such as solar and wind to reduce their carbon footprint,” said Joseph Jemal, director of capital markets at KSR.

 Recurring priorities